Check out the recent activities and accomplishments of former classmates.

 Bryan Register (MM ’94) performed as Tristan in Wagner’s Tristan und Isolde at the UK’s Grange Park Opera and in Tokyo under Maestro Jesús López Cobos.
 Highlights of 2017 include Bryan’s role debut as Énée in Berlioz’s Les Troyens in Frankfurt, Tristan in Trieste, Siegmund in Die Walküre at Grange Park Opera and appearances at other leading European festivals.

-Kathryn Andrews (MM ’09) and Kristi Shade (MM ’07) of the harp duo, Duo Scorpio, recently received an award from the Classical Recording Foundation at National Sawdust in Brooklyn in November 2016.
-The duo will be releasing their new album Two Bridges on April 18, 2017 at National Sawdust.
+Kathryn Andrews (MM ’09) and Kristi Shade (MM ’07) released their new album Two Bridges on April 18, 2017 at National Sawdust.
 The album is made up entirely of newly commissioned works by MSM alumni and composers Andy Akiho (MM ’09), Christopher Deitz (MM ’02), and Giovanni Piacentini (MM ’13), as well as composers Nico Muhly and Ferdinando DeSena.
+Kathryn and Kristi received a 10/10 review in the July–August edition of Harp Column for their recent Two Bridges album. https://www.harpcolumn.com/two-bridges

 Pascal Archer (MM ’06) won the Principal Clarinet position with the Glimmerglass Opera Orchestra.